Tuition, Fees, and Registration

 Post-baccalaureate premedical students pay the University College tuition for courses taken during the evening, and a prorated portion of the full-time day tuition for courses taken during the day.
 Students must pay in full prior to being registered.
 Learn more about payment options.

 Post-baccalaureate premedical students register for all courses, day or evening, through University College.

 Below is an example of the cost of attendance per semester.

 |Tuition: $850 per unit (x9 units)||$7,650||Tuition: $895 per unit (x 9 units)||$8,055|

 * Estimated cost based on 2016-17 tuition costs and full-time enrollment.

-Students who are admitted to the Post-Baccalaureate Premedical Program and registered for at least 4.5 units of credit are eligible for financial assistance for the length of the program (up to three years), provided they meet satisfactory academic progress standards.
+Students who are admitted to the Post-Baccalaureate Premedical Program and registered for at least one course are eligible for financial assistance for the length of the program (up to three years), provided they meet satisfactory academic progress standards.
 Financial aid awards will be calculated at the graduate funding level.